CSC207-2022F-UofT/course-project-zuck-s-children/README.md

 The user can see matched profiles and choose to accept or reject other students to be a StudyBuddy.\
 The matching is produced by our matching algorithm based on information provided in a profile, for example, one's field of study.\
-Once two users accept each other, the program creates a new chat room of the two users.
+Once two users accept each other, the program creates a new chat room for the two users and sends a notification to both that they have matched.

 ### Profile Customization
 <img width="450" alt="Screen Shot 2022-12-05 at 9 25 42 AM" src="https://user-images.githubusercontent.com/107783734/205661179-9bb536c5-f109-4896-b1e5-a2642d75d728.png">